seantywork/seantywork/README.md

 # Yet Another Mindless Linux-junkie :zany_face:

+## As an emergency dementia prevention measure...

+I keep this and that about what I read [here]() in chronical or thematical order

-## For those interested in the projects:
+## For those interested in the projects

 Refer to /docs for each project